8 Ways | How to Free up Space on Mac [Easy to Follow]

 But, how to free up storage on Mac can be a problem.
 How to quickly check the files taking up a large amount of space?
 What files can be cleared to free up the storage space and how to remove them?
 If these are the questions you are asking, this article is bound to answer them in detail and solve your problem.

-Before Freeing up Disk Space: How to Check Storage on Mac
+Part 1: Before Freeing up Disk Space: How to Check Storage on Mac

 Wait a minute before you are going to free up your Mac space.
 It’s important to check what’s taking up space on your Mac.
 Actually, it is very easy to find them out.
 Just go to the Apple menu on your computer and go to About This Mac > Storage.
 Then you will see an overview of the free space as well as the occupied space.
 The storage is divided into different categories: Apps, Documents, System, Other or the undescriptive category - Purgeable, and so on.

-Check Storage on Mac
+Check Storage on Mac | Free up Space on Mac

 Looking at the category names, some are intuitive, but some of them like other storage and purgeable storage is likely to make you confused.
 And they usually take up a large amount of storage.
 What on earth do they include?
 Here’s a brief introduction: